mieweb/docs/content/functions/medication-management-and-e-prescribing/electronic-prescribing-for-controlled-substances-epcs/epcs-setup.md

 * Begin the IdenTrust certification selection process by navigating to our customized [IdentTrust Partner Page](https://www.identrust.com/partners/mie-medical-informatics-engineering).
 Review the information and click the blue <strong>Buy Now</strong> button to initiate the Certification Selection Wizard.
 Purchase the IdenTrust Global Common (IGC) USB Token.
 Create the two (2) required passwords (through the [IdentTrust Partner Page](https://www.identrust.com/partners/mie-medical-informatics-engineering)):
     * Account password
     * Token passcode

 {{% note %}}
-        <strong>Do not forget this passcode</strong>.
+**Do not forget this passcode**.
 You may request a replacement certificate from the IdenTrust Certificate Management Center; however, you will need to purchase a new SAFE HID USB token.
 [Contact IdenTrust](https://www.identrust.com/contact) for assistance with your purchase.
 For more information see the [IGC FAQs](https://www.identrust.com/support/faq/25).
 {{% /note %}}

 * Receive the Retrieval Kit from IdenTrust.
 * Install the ActivClient Authentication Client Software (on ALL workstations being used for EPCS).
 * Complete certificate retrieval.
 * Test the certificate (following the instructions included in the retrieval kit).
 * Review the Prescriber Responsibilities and Transmission Requirements prior to creating, signing, or transmitting controlled substance prescriptions.

+{{% warning %}}
-{{% warning %}}EPCS prescribers must retain sole possession of the hard token.
+EPCS prescribers must retain sole possession of the hard token.
 This hard token and password must not be shared with any other person.
 The prescriber must not allow any other individual use of the token, or to perform EPCS signing in the {{% system-name %}} system.
-Failure to secure the two-factor authentication credential may provide a basis for revocation or suspension.{{% /warning %}}
+Failure to secure the two-factor authentication credential may provide a basis for revocation or suspension.
+{{% /warning %}}

 ### Access Control